Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 Tips for Caring for a Female Dog

 Personality-wise, female dogs and male dogs really aren't all that different.
-There are dominant and aggressive female dogs just like certain male dogs and vice versa—submissive and calm female dogs just like certain males.
-So when deciding if you want a male or female dog, your main concerns will typically be the dog's size: Females are generally smaller than males (not always but generally), and you'll want to decide whether or not you want to get the female spayed.
+There are dominant and aggressive female dogs just like certain male dogs.
+There are submissive and calm female dogs just like certain males.
+So when deciding if you want a male or female dog, your main concerns will typically be the dog's size.
+Females are generally smaller than males (not always but generally), and you'll want to decide whether or not you want to get the female spayed.